-I wish to introduce you to some amazing sacred offerings my Peruvian teachers/connections are sharing with the public.
+I wish to introduce you to some amazing sacred offerings my Peruvian Elders are offering.

 Please note: I am not paid to promote any of these offerings and I do not take any income from these sales.